unclemu/unclemu.github.io/_posts/2023-01-03-steps-to-flash-raspberry-pi-Os-on-Cm4-emmc.md

 ```

 And few seconds later, after if finishes doing its magic, you should see the `boot` volume mounted on your Mac (or whatever OS your are using).
-You might also notice the D2 LED lighting up; that indicate there is disk read/write activity on the eMMC.
+You might also notice the D2 LED lighting up; that indicate there is disk **read/write** activity on the eMMC.

+## Flashing Raspberry Pi OS onto the eMMC
+Moment of truth, now the eMMC storage behaves just like a **microSD card** or **USB drive** that you plugged into your computer.
+Use an application like the **Raspberry Pi Imager** to flash Raspberry Pi OS (or any other OS of your choice) to the eMMC.

+At this point, if you are not planning to do any modifications to the contents  of the `boot` volume, you could disconnect the IO Board **USB Slave port** connection, eject the `boot` volume if it is still mounted, disconnect power from the board, then remove the **J2 jumber** from eMMC Boot Disable pins.

+Aterwards, plug the power back in, and the **CM4** should now boot off it's new freshly-flashed Operating System from the eMMC storage!